 - Focusing on other people instead of self

 During a mental relapse, a person fights thoughts about using the drug.
 As this stage progresses, their ability to fight these feelings decreases, and the desire to escape becomes more frequent.

 Signs of a mental relapse include:

-Physical relapse is sometimes divided into two parts: a lapse, or using the drug once, and relapse, or when use becomes uncontrolled.
+Physical relapse is sometimes divided into two parts: a lapse, or using the drug once, and relapse when use becomes uncontrolled.
 A physical relapse often begins because a person believes they have an opportunity to use the drug without getting caught.